 I continue to be surprised when more people read my posts, but this has prompted me to think of other ways that I could get out there and engage in the online community.
 The mental health blogging community on WordPress feels very cozy and comfortable, but the broader world out there is much more daunting.
 Since I have no idea what I’m doing and am just sort of fumbling along, it seemed reasonable to have a look at articles on how to increase blog traffic, and check out blog indexing sites and aggregators.
 That’s when the wheels started to fall off.

 Things aren’t as bad as they were a few months ago, but I continue to have cognitive symptoms from my depression.
 I am easily overwhelmed with new information or multiple different kinds of information.
-The internet is both of those thing to the gazillionth degree, and that has really been a struggle for me.
+The internet is both of those things to the gazillionth degree, and that has really been a struggle for me, adding to the hate side of the love-hate relationship with the internet.
 I spent all of this morning looking at various things related to increasing blog traffic, and as things got muddier and muddier in my brain I realized that I really had no idea what I was looking at.
 I couldn’t even navigate my way through the basics of various websites, which made me feel like the village idiot.
 It got to the point where I realized I needed to just close all those browser tabs and do a mental reset (facilitated by some Ben & Jerry’s ice cream).
 I’m trying to make myself feel better with this whole blogging thing, not worse.